SHAKAR-AFZAL/adidas-us-sales-analytics-dashboard/README.md

 ---

 ## Overview
-This project focuses on analyzing **Adidas US sales data** to evaluate performance across retailers, regions, products, and sales channels.
+This project focuses on analyzing the  **Adidas US sales data** to evaluate performance across retailers, regions, products, and sales channels.
 An interactive Excel dashboard was developed to transform raw sales data into meaningful insights for business analysis.

 The dashboard highlights:
 - Sales trends over time